na-na-hi/renget/archive/donquijanon.md

 My Character hub: https://www.characterhub.org/users/donquijanon Burner for logs, love letters, self cards, death threats, etc: donjuanonwastaken@proton.me TO DO LIST: organize the bots better
+Bots that I'm working on: 1.
+Infinite hotel: requested by one anon; Richter, Biker, and Manny Pardo from Hotline Miami.

 [TOC]